timescale/docs/api/copy_chunk_experimental.md

 ---
 api_name: copy_chunk()
 excerpt: Copy a chunk between data nodes in a distributed hypertable
+topics: [multi-node, distributed hypertables]
+keywords: [multi-node, distributed hypertables]
+tags: [data nodes, chunks, copy]
+api:
   license: community
+  type: function
   experimental: true
-topic: multi-node
-keywords: [multi-node, distributed hypertables]
-tags: [data nodes, chunks, copy]
 ---

 import Experimental from 'versionContent/_partials/_experimental.mdx';

 ## copy_chunk() <tag type="community">Community</tag> <tag type="experimental">Experimental</tag>

 TimescaleDB allows you to copy existing chunks to a new location within a multi-node environment.
 This allows each data node to work both as a primary for some chunks and backup for others.
 If a data node fails, its chunks already